One thing everybody enjoyed as a child was a good water fight, especially when the summer came around.

 Make sure you put your phone and wallet in a ziplock bag whenever you leave your home during the Songkran period.

-Wear sunglasses when walking around during Songkran, and also when engaging in water fights.
+Wear sunglasses when walking the streets during Songkran, and also when engaging in water fights.

-As you can imagine, not all water used to fight is clean, and the quickest way to get sick is bacteria through the eyes.
+As you can imagine, not all water used to fight is clean, and the quickest way to get ill is bacteria through the eyes.

 Don’t throw water at moving cars or motorbikes.
 Doing so is likely to cause an accident, and possibly death.
-Don’t be an idiot.
-Don’t end up in jail.
+It's particularly dangerous to throw water at someone on a motobike, as they can easily lose balance, or momentarily lose vision.
+Don’t end up down the cop shop!

-Don’t drink and drive.
-Period.
+On the subject of vehicles, don’t drink and drive, period.
 Yes, you can get away with it in Thailand, but it endangers people’s lives.

 The Songkran period sees the highest volume of road accidents and road deaths each year.
 Lead by example.